- Why KWC?

 A limited number of 5 day a week places are available in Kinder and Pre Prep

-From Term Three 2021 Kinder and Pre Prep will be available as a short day program or a long day program.
+The Kinder and Pre Prep programs are available as a short day program or a long day program.

 The short day program is run between 8.30am and 3.00pm during term time only (38 weeks a year).